 The young Australian mezzo-soprano Kate Howden is increasingly establishing a reputation as being “a name to absolutely take note of” (San Francisco Classical Voice), especially in her dramatic performances of contemporary repertoire.
 The Spanish newspaper El País also admires her “high quality voice” and that she knows “how to fill important and great musical details”.

-Other recent performances include Oliver Knussen’s Where the Wild Things Are at the Mariinsky Concert Hall St Petersburg and the title role in Stephen Dodgson’s Margaret Catchpole at the Snape Maltings Concert Hall (Naxos recording released in 2021).
+Other recent performances include Oliver Knussen’s Where the Wild Things Are at the Mariinsky Concert Hall St Petersburg and the title role in Stephen Dodgson’s Margaret Catchpole at the Snape Maltings Concert Hall (including Naxos recording).
 She sang Erik Satie’s hypnotic Socrate with pianist Keiko Shichijo at the Canberra International Music Festival and a worldwide tour of Il Ritorno, based on Monteverdi’s Il ritorno d’Ulisse in patria, with the contemporary circus group Circa.
-Further engagements have also taken her to the Royal Opera House London, Aldeburgh Festival and Wigmore Hall among others.
+Further engagements have also taken her to the Royal Opera House London Aldeburgh Festival and Wigmore Hall among others.

 Georges Bizet Carmen (Carmen)*